xdatabycarlos/xdatabycarlos/README.md

 - what do the data indicate should be done?
 - which action is most effective based on evidence?

-I aim to build complete solutions: data collection → analysis → insight → recommendation → usable system.
+I aim to transform data into actionable insights and recommendations that support real business decisions.

 I believe in Data-Driven Decision Making: decisions guided by data, metrics and evidence, connecting technical analysis with business context.